This article will provide a list of 10 low-carb foods that are high in potassium, along with some ideas on how to incorporate them into your diet.

 Bacon, probably unfairly, gets a bad reputation due to the large amount of dietary fat and nitrates it contains.

-The truth is: bacon is a nutritious food.
+The truth is: bacon is a reasonably nutritious food.

 The classic way to eat bacon is still the best – as part of a hearty breakfast, joined by eggs and mushrooms.